Umaaar/Group-23/README.md

    mvn spring-boot:run
     ```

-5. Access the Kingsmen website at `http://localhost:8080` in your web browser.
+5. Access the Kingsman website at `http://localhost:8080` in your web browser.

 ## Contributors